Work-Related Illness or Injury

-Worker’s Compensation insurance is provided to NAU employees through the State of Arizona.
-If approved, this coverage provides medical and compensation benefits to employees injured on the job regardless of the circumstances of the illness or injury.
+Worker’s Compensation insurance is provided through the State of Arizona for employees who experience and work-related illness or injury.
+If approved, this coverage provides medical and income replacement to employees injured on the job regardless of the circumstances of the illness or injury.

-- Report the injury/illness to their supervisor immediately.
+- Report the injury/illness to your supervisor immediately.

-- The nurse will gather the important information from you.
+The nurse will need to gather the important information from you.
 Below are the types of questions you will be asked.

 - Date and Time of call

 - State: AZ

 - Employee’s name

 - Employee’s Job Title

 - Date of birth